 Recovering from Liposuction

 To help control swelling and to help shape the area treated with liposuction, you’ll be asked to wear a compression garment for 4-6 weeks.
 For traditional and UAL liposuction, drains will also be placed in the incisions.
 These drains will prevent fluid from accumulating in the tissues.
 These drains will be removed within 1-2 weeks of your surgery.
 There is often a large amount of drainage following these methods of liposuction, so we recommend that you cover upholstery and bed linens with plastic during the first few days after your procedure.

 Some bruising, swelling, soreness, tightness, and itching are normal after liposuction.
-You can take medication, if necessary, to ease discomfort, and Arnica Montana can be used to reduce bruising.
-These symptoms will gradually subside during the first 2 weeks.
+You can take medication, if necessary, to ease discomfort.
+Other substances like Arnica Montana can be used to reduce bruising.
+All of these symptoms will gradually subside during the first 2 weeks.
 As a result, most patients take about one to two weeks off from work to recover.
 If you have had Smart Lipo, your recovery period will be on the shorter end of the range.

 Please avoid heavy lifting and strenuous activity for four weeks.
-Full results from your surgery can take 6 months to be visible.
+The full results from your surgery can take 6 months to be visible.

 Frequently Asked Questions About Liposuction